Barasingha: Ecology and behaviour

 In central India, the herds comprise on average about 8–20 individuals, with large herds of up to 60.
 There are twice as many females than males.
 During the rut they form large herds of adults.
 The breeding season lasts from September to April, and births occur after a gestation of 240–250 days in August to November.
 The peak is in September and October in Kanha National Park.
 They give birth to single calves.

 When alarmed, they give out shrill, baying alarm calls.
+Compared to other deer species, barasingha are more relaxed when it comes to guarding.
+They have fewer sentries and they spend most of their time grazing, unlike deer species like spotted deer or sambar deer.

 Threats

 The swamp deer populations outside protected areas and seasonally migrating populations are threatened by poaching for antlers and meat, which are sold in local markets.
 Swamp deer lost most of its former range because wetlands were converted and used for agriculture so that suitable habitat was reduced to small and isolated fragments.
 The remaining habitat in protected areas is threatened by the change in river dynamics, reduced water flow during summer, increasing siltation, and is further degraded by local people who cut grass, timber and fuelwood, and by illegal farming on government land.

 George Schaller wrote: "Most of these remnants have or soon will have reached the point of no return."